Stuck trying to find the right metrics to display your process? try these 9 proven metrics now

 Measures should be time appropriate

-Category 1 – measures can be influenced in the short term and a short-term expectation is appropriate.
+- Category 1 – measures can be influenced in the short term and a short-term expectation is appropriate.

-Examples are scrap, flow distance, WIP turns, changeover time, unsafe acts, capability index, skills mastered.
+- Examples are scrap, flow distance, WIP turns, changeover time, unsafe acts, capability index, skills mastered.

-Category 2 – take longer to respond.
+- Category 2 – take longer to respond.

-Examples are throughput, raw materials, and finished goods turns, delivery performance, labour productivity, OEE and employee satisfactory.
+- Examples are throughput, raw materials, and finished goods turns, delivery performance, labour productivity, OEE and employee satisfactory.

-Category 3 – measures require longer-term interpretation, not short term rewards or punishment.
+- Category 3 – measures require longer-term interpretation, not short term rewards or punishment.

-Examples are market share, customer retention, share price, new products launched.
+- Examples are market share, customer retention, share price, new products launched.

 These are the responsibilities of senior management.

-Below are the suggested measures to look at within a business.
+Below are the suggested metrics to measure.

 - Flow Metrics